Snake Vs. Wolf

 Synanon further mutated from its roots in 1974 with its reclassification as a tax-exempt “religion.”
 Two years later, its secular god, unveiled an Orwellian population control blueprint that would mark the beginning of the end.
 All men (except Dederich, of course) were required to undergo vasectomies, and any pregnant women, abortions; one had the procedure in the baby’s second trimester.
 Several hundred acquiesced, yet, tellingly, almost as many bailed over it—Dederich’s brother, William, among them.
 “I’ll give you my life, Chuck, but not my balls,” one former Synanite wrote in his book.
 Any lingering doubt that a commune was fast warping into a sect vanished when Betty died of lung cancer in 1977.
 Dederich, having lost the only person able to restrain his worst megalomaniacal impulses, licensed group libido to compensate.
 He remarried an acolyte and decreed that all married couples needed to disband every three years to pair with new mates.
 What sociologists called swinging, Dederich termed “love matches.”
 Some were teamed through randy auctions.

 Since little of this leaked out publicly, judges and parents continued entrusting Synanon to rehabilitate wayward children, unaware that some were being slammed into buildings or beaten, especially if they attempted escape.
 Outwardly, Dederich remained the “Great Hope,” his followers regarded as patriotic humanitarians.
 And many were—redistributing food, clothing, and whatnot to charities in sync with government agencies.
 Los Angeles Mayor Tom Bradley was duly impressed, naming a day after Betty Dederich upon her passing.
-Which was why a December 1977 TIME magazine feature portraying Synanon as a powder keg cult hiding in the mainstream was an ominous crossroads for everyone.
+Which was why a December 1977 TIME magazine feature portraying Synanon as a powder keg cult hiding in the mainstream was an explosion in the making for everyone.
 In addition to publicizing Dederich’s sexual preoccupations and generous salary, it revealed his group’s plunging membership (down one-third to about twelve hundred) and a Marin County grand jury child-abuse investigation.
 Dederich, wearing a hat reading, “I’M THE MEANEST S.O.B.
 IN THE VALLEY,” believed he’d charmed TIME’s reporters via folksy self-deprecation.
-“A lot of guys,” he said, “could do this from an old Ford roadster.
+“A lot of guys,” he quipped, “could do this from an old Ford roadster.
 They’re holy men.
 I’m not.
 I need a…Cadillac.”
 Cue the sound of a massive backfire.

 TV viewers watching Dederich erupt over what he called TIME’s “contemptible hatchet job” must’ve cringed with déjà vu about another messianic circus bubbling.
 In a January 1978 interview with CBS Los Angeles’s Connie Chung—whom, privately, Dederich considered a fox—he threatened journalists attacking “religious freedoms,” grumbling that he wanted them “as nervous about the safety of their children and their grandchildren” as he was about his.
 Looking like a malevolent Burl Ives, he next told Jess Marlow of Los Angeles’s NBC affiliate that, “Bombs could be thrown at…some of [TIME’s] clowns.”
 He then compared his misunderstood persona to Jesus, who he explained, “ran with a bunch of smugglers, drunks, and crooks.”
 Of course, Jesus never spoke like him.
 After the California Health Department announced it would visit Synanon grounds, Dederich barked that his followers would “surround” inspectors with guys “twice their size” and explore which of them practiced sodomy or bestiality.
 His band of lawyers were equally truculent, filing $400 million in libel and slander suits against multiple defendants: TIME, the health department (for likening Dederich’s threats to Nazism), San Francisco’s ABC affiliate (for a segment alleging Synanon guards “terrorized” neighbors in Badger), Reader’s Digest, and others.
 It was warfare by docket.